aplacetovisit/theislandgame/mapnotes.md

 Rockhome
 --------
-Also known as: The Rock, Rockytop, Stone City, The Triplets, Trip City, The Fort, Olvangard
+Also known as: The Rock, Rockytop, Stone City, The Triplets, Trip City, The Fort, The Anvil, Olvangard

 Rockhome was established well after Waterside once the original islanders dared venture further out from the safety of Waterside. it is the largest and most densely populated settlement.
 Nestled on a plateau sandwiched between three mountains the city has grown over generations to take over the entirety of the plateau and even into the mountains.
 Up the sides and into the guts of the mountains.